WinterAxis/ESV-MD-Bible/The_Bible_esv/47_2_Corinthians/2_Cor_9.md

 while they long for you and pray for you, because of the surpassing grace of God upon you.

 ###### 15
-Thanks be to God for his inexpressible gift! ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Thanks be to God for his inexpressible gift!

 ***